‘Bloomberg’ Editorial Board Slams Donald Trump For ‘Failed’ Attempts To Obstruct Justice

-On Sunday, the Bloomberg editorial board slammed Donald Trump and his alleged attempts to obstruct justice.
+On Sunday, the Bloomberg editorial board slammed Donald Trump and his “failed” attempts to obstruct justice.
 In addition, the board claimed that, despite Trump’s efforts, the United States’ constitutional system has continued to hold firm.

 The board noted Attorney General William Barr’s announcement that Geoffrey Berman would be “stepping down” from his position as United States Attorney for the Southern District of New York (SDNY).
 According to Bloomberg, Berman was fried, and Trump’s attempt to hiring an “acting” replacement was unable to move forward due to the democratic systems implemented by America’s founding fathers, which placed a deputy in charge while a replacement for Berman is approved by Congress.